QuanjianSong/QuanjianSong.github.io/_pages/about.md

 🏆 Honors & Awards
 ======
-- First Prize in National Undergraduate Mathematical Modeling Contest, 2021.
+- First prize in the [Mathematical Contest in Modeling(MCM)](http://www.mcm.edu.cn/), 2021.
-- First Prize in National College Student Service Outsourcing Competition, 2023.
+- First prize in the [College Students’ Innovation and Entrepreneurship Competition](http://www.fwwb.org.cn/), 2023.
-- Outstanding graduates in Zhejiang University of Technology, 2024.
+- Outstanding Graduates in Zhejiang University of Technology, 2024.